SBS Consulting Decodes The Complicated Singapore Company Registration Guide In An Easy Way

 - At least one Director,who has to be either permanent Singaporean resident or a foreigner having a valid Employment Pass (According to Singapore Companies Act.
 There is no restriction on employing additional local or foreign directors).

 - At least one Corporate Secretary,who also has to be a Singaporean resident and qualified enough to take over the responsibility (According to the Singapore companies Act.
 It is necessary to hire a CS within six months of incorporation and must possess a relevant experience to handle the CS role as per the Singaporean laws).

-- Having a local registered address in Singapore is a crucial requirement for incorporating a private limited company in Singapore (According to Singapore Companies Act, PO Box addresses are strictly not allowed).
+- Having a local registered address in Singapore is a crucial requirement for setting up your company in Singapore (PO Box addresses are strictly not allowed).

 - At least one Singaporean Dollar as an initial paid up capital (According to Singapore Companies Act.
 For incorporating a Pte Ltd company in Singapore there is no need to have a minimum paid-up share capital).

 Documents Required For Company Incorporation In Singapore

 - Copy of Singapore Identity Card